SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about visiting Nob Hill

-North Beach is another interesting district to explore during your visit.
-On this tour, you will learn about the Beat Generation and the Italians that initially settled this area.
-You will get some great recommendations on the best places to eat and some of the locals favorite places to go.
+North Beach is another fascinating district to explore during your visit.
+On this tour, you will learn about the Beat Generation and the Italians that initially settled in this area.
+You will get some great recommendations on the best places to eat and some of the locals' favorite places to go.

-Tour Schedule: This tour is only offering a few days and times, visit their site to confirm your date
+Tour Schedule: This tour is only offered a few days and times.
+Visit their site to check the dates.

 Meeting Location: Steps of Saints Peter and Paul Church at 666 Filbert Street between Powell/Columbus and Stockton